 As England’s only Natural World Heritage Site, the 95-mile-long Jurassic Coast stretching throughout Dorset and into East Devon is a valued and treasured area.
 Home to many lovely towns, villages and beaches, it is a wonderful place to discover and explore.
 From walking the coastal path, dipping your toes in the sea and discovering the independent shops, there are plenty of things to do on your East Devon holiday.

-Starting in the East and based right on the border of Dorset and Devon, explore the scenic town of Lyme Regis with its famous Cobb Harbour and intriguing heritage.
+Starting in the East and based right on the border of Dorset and Devon, explore the scenic town of Lyme Regis with its famous Cobb Harbour, intriguing heritage, and incredible restaurants and cafes.
 Its delightful sandy beach and a collection of shops and restaurants makes for a real seaside experience, with fossil hunting and coast path walking to keep both the young and young at heart entertained.